Working with output

 Reading and plotting manually#

 pyro output data can be read using the util.io_pyro.read method.
-The following sequence (done in a python session) reads in stored data (from the compressible Sedov problem) and plots data falling on a line in the x direction through the y-center of the domain (note: this will include the ghost cells).
+The following sequence (done in a python session) reads in stored data (from the compressible Sedov problem) and plots data falling on a line in the x direction through the y-center of the domain.
+The return value of read is a Simulation object.

 import matplotlib.pyplot as plt